skutoroff/Infinitive-Carrier-HVAC-Enhanced/README.md

 #### Other Nonsense
 With no formal Go experience, I like Go better than many other programming languages I’ve used.
 I like that Go programs are a single complete executable with no additional support files.
 I like the sort of C like resemblance and the way objects are referenced.
 The object-method chaining is kind of neat, but hindered readability at first.
 Wonder about using the USB RS-485 interface on a Mac and building for macos.
 Just a thought, no serious interest in doing it.

+#### Updates In Progress
+1. No longer delete aged out file. [done]
+2. Working to organize files in subfolders by month. [rough]
+3. Extracting the "%On:" values from the HTML files and charting annual HVAC activity.[works, incomplete]